-St. Andrew Lutheran Church and Cedar Hills United Church of Christ to offer a year-long dinner and reflection group based on a cookbook, Simply in Season, published by the Mennonite church; Lutherans Restoring
+St. Andrew Lutheran Church and Cedar Hills United Church of Christ to offered a year-long dinner and reflection group based on a cookbook, Simply in Season, published by the Mennonite church; Lutherans Restoring

 Creation and the Oregon Synod-ELCA to form our Care for Creation Training Team.
-It consists of congregational trainers who equip leaders to incorporate caring for creation into every area of congregational ministry.
-To date, 53 people from 13 Lutheran congregations have been trained through this collaboration.
-In addition, 30 summer staff members at Camp Lutherwood participated in a Care for Creation training;
+It consisted of congregational trainers who equipped leaders to incorporate caring for creation into every area of congregational ministry.
+In addition, 30 summer staff members at Camp Lutherwood participated in a Care for Creation training.

-Professor Dan Brunner of George Fox Seminary to establish a GreenSpirit recovery group for seminarians;
+EcoFaith also collaborated with Professor Dan Brunner of George Fox Seminary to establish a GreenSpirit recovery group for seminarians in

 the Wilderness Way Community to create the River’s Lament, a ritual walk telling the story of the Willamette River; and to bring the prophetic witness of Ched Myers to Portland via webinars on issues of eco-justice;